Music of Detroit: R&B/Soul

 In 1967, Berry Gordy purchased what is now known as Motown Mansion in Detroit's Boston-Edison Historic District.
 Motown Records relocated to the West coast 1972, yet Detroit remained an important center of R&B with acts such as Freda Payne, The Floaters, Enchantment, Ray Parker Jr. (both solo and with his group Raydio), One Way, Bettye LaVette, Oliver Cheatham, Cherrelle, The Jones Girls, Anita Baker, and BeBe & CeCe Winans.

 In 1969 The Flaming Ember had several hits for Hot Wax Records, a Detroit-based record label created in 1968 by the Holland-Dozier-Holland song writing team after they left Motown Records.
 The following year Chairmen of the Board had the first hit for Invictus Records with "Give Me Just a Little More Time."
 Dennis Coffey and the Detroit Guitar Band's song "Scorpio" charted at number 6 on the Billboard Hot 100 in 1972.

 During the disco craze of the late 1970s, Detroit artists had several dance hits.
 In 1975, Stevie Wonder's drummer Hamilton Bohannon had a hit with "Foot Stompin' Music", while Donald Byrd & The Blackbyrds infused jazz with dance friendly elements that produced the song "Change (Makes You Wanna Hustle)".
 In 1977 Brainstorm & C. J. & Company each had soul driven dance hits.

 In 1978, George Clinton's bass player Bootsy Collins had a top charting hit with Bootzilla.
 George Clinton and his band Parliament-Funkadelic is often cited as being a direct influence on the future Detroit techno scene that emerged in the early 1980s.

+In 1984, Dennis Edwards released his debut album which includes the hit song, "Don't Look Any Further".
 Anita Baker won several Grammy Awards for her music in the 1980s and 1990s.
 Detroit native Tony Rich won the Grammy Award for Best R&B Album for his 1996 album, Words.
 Aaliyah had several charting singles in the 1990s and 2000s.
 Dwele had several charting singles in the 2000s and 2010s.

 Rock

 1950s

 Detroit has a long and rich history associated with rock and roll.
 In 1954 Hank Ballard & the Midnighters crossed over from the R&B charts to the pop charts with "Work with Me, Annie".
 The song nearly broke into the elite top 20 despite being barred from airplay on many stations due to its suggestive lyrics.
-In 1955, Detroit-native Bill Haley ushered in the rock and roll era with the release of "Rock Around The Clock".
+In 1955, Detroit-native Bill Haley ushered in the rock and roll era with the release of "Rock Around the Clock".

 In the late 1950s rockabilly guitarist Jack Scott had a string of top 40 hits.
 First, in 1957 with "Leroy", then in 1958 with the hits "My True Love" and "With Your Love" and then twice again in 1959 with the hits "Goodbye Baby" and "The Way I Walk."
 Scott was one of the first musicians to marry country music's melodic song craft to the dangerous, raw power of rock and roll.